opendataval/opendataval/opendataval/dataval/readme.md

 ## `ShapEvaluator`
 A number of DataEvaluators are actually semivalues, which means we can reuse the marginal computations of across several evaluators.
-To do so: #TODO
+To do so specify a `cache_name: str`.